Shochu 101:

 Shochu and Sake share similar ingredients, but sake is brewed and shochu is distilled.
 Shochu as a category has outsold sake in Japan for the last decade because of its versatility and its health benefits.

 Genuine craft shochus like Nankai are single-distilled from all-natural, high-quality ingredients with absolutely no flavor additives.
-Korean soju, like the affordable ones commonly enjoyed at Korean restaurants, are multi-distilled and are often made with sweeteners or other additives.
-However, there are legal reasons why our bottle says “soju.”
-Check out our blog to learn more.
+Mainstream Korean soju, like the affordable ones commonly enjoyed at Korean restaurants, are multi-distilled and often made with sweeteners or other additives.

 Why Nankai Shochu?